 - These are usually sent out every day sometimes twice a day.
 We hope they will be of interest to just about everybody who looks at MBI!

-- A What Everyone Can Do Blog, has very short ideas about things that everyone (not just leaders or "important people") can do to improve intractable conflicts, linked to other BI and MBI materials that provide more details.
+- A Things YOU Can Do to Help Blog, has very short ideas about things that everyone (not just leaders or "important people") can do to improve intractable conflicts, linked to other BI and MBI materials that provide more details.

 - A Colleague Activities Blog which highlights related work that our many colleagues are doing.